adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 ## {{does-users-need[Section header] Do Adblock Plus users really want this feature?}} {: #who }
 {{survey[Text in "who want acceptable ads" section] The <a href="/blog/adblock-plus-user-survey-results-part-3">results of our user survey</a> say yes.
 According to the survey, only 25 percent of Adblock Plus users are strictly against all advertising.
 They can disable the feature and browse completely ad-free.
 The other 75 percent replied that they would accept some advertising to help support websites.}}

+## {{revenue[Section header] Is there payment involved?}} {: #revenue }
+{{main-revenue[Text in "Is there payment involved?" section] We receive some donations from our users, but our main source of revenue comes as part of the Acceptable Ads initiative.
+Larger entities (as defined below) pay a licensing fee for the whitelisting services requested and provided to them (around 90 percent of the licences are granted for free).
+It should be noted that the Acceptable Ads criteria must be met independent of the consideration for payments.
+If the criteria are not met, whitelisting is impossible.}}

+{{who-pays[Text in "Is there payment involved?" section] Regarding fees, only large entities (those with more than 10 million additional ad impressions per month due to participation in the Acceptable Ads initiative) have to pay.
+For these entities, our licensing fee normally represents 30 percent of the additional revenue created by whitelisting its acceptable ads.}}

+{{more-details[Text in "Is there payment involved?" section] For more details see <a href="/about#monetization">here</a>.}}